Intro to Winter Mountaineering Course

 Just wanted to drop you a line and express how much I thoroughly enjoyed your ice class.
 It was fun to spend sometime with a climber of Andres ability and he was a terrific instructor an a joy to be around.
 You have a great business and I will be back again….Thanks again for a thoroughly enjoyable two days.” – S. Morgan, Basic Ice Course Dec 11-12, 2010

 Intro to Mountaineering Course Itinerary

 Introduction to ice climbing.
 After getting outfitted we proceed to the Ouray Ice Park.
 We learn the basics of using crampons and ice tools to climb, emphasizing proper body positions and becoming an efficient climber.
 We continue refining our techniques and progress toward steeper ice climbs.
 We also cover basic ice anchors used for top roping and setting up a rappel.
+After Ice Climbing we will meet at the SJMG shop to do a gear check and discuss the itinerary for the following three days of the program.
+Come with your mountaineering packs ready for a check.
 Stay in a hotel.

 We drive to the trailhead at the top of Coal Bank Pass, load up our packs with gear and food, put on our snow shoes, and begin the approach to base camp.
 On the way, we discuss route finding and avalanche safety, focusing on snow condition evaluation and hazardous terrain recognition.
 Once we get settled into base camp we head out and practice using avalanche beacons.
 Camp out.